kdoore/CS2335-Gitbook/simple-dialog-prefab.md

 **Queue< T >** is a data structure that operates like a queue / waiting line.
 It will make it easy to remove each sequential dialog item from the collection so it can be displayed in sequence.[MSDN Reference](https://msdn.microsoft.com/en-us/library/7977ey2c.aspx)

+###DialogController.cs Custom Script
+Below is the code where we declare the object reference variables for the dataStructures and components that we need for implementing our logic

 ```java